Azure/azure-iiot-opc-vault-service/docs/howto-deploy-services.md

 ### Website name already in use

 It is possible that the name of the website is already in use.
 If you run into this error, you need to use a different resource group name.
-The names in use by the deployment scrip are: https://resourcegroupname.azurewebsites.net and https://resourgroupname-service.azurewebsites.net.
+The hostnames in use by the deployment script are: https://resourcegroupname.azurewebsites.net and https://resourgroupname-service.azurewebsites.net.
 Other names of services are built by the combination of short name hashes and are unlikely to conflict with other services.

 ### Azure Active Directory (AAD) Registration